vero-code/parla-agente/README.md

 - The `Chat Agent` responds in your tone
 - Replies are sent back via Telegram, just like you wrote them

+## 📝 Get a Quick Summary

+Want to know what your agent discussed without reading the whole chat?

+-   Just type `/summary` in your **Saved Messages** on Telegram.
+-   The Userbot Agent will trigger the **Summary Agent**.
+-   You’ll get a **short summary** of the conversation in your **Saved Messages** — private and convenient.

+This helps you stay in the loop without opening every chat. ✨

 ## 🔍 Agent Discovery

-Instead of hardcoding agent addresses, **Parla Agente** now uses a custom `find_agent()` function to find agents dynamically.
+Instead of hardcoding agent addresses, **Parla Agente** uses a custom `find_agent()` function to find agents dynamically.

 It queries [Agentverse.ai](https://agentverse.ai/) for agents with specific tags like: `["innovationlab"]`

 That means:

 ✔️ You don’t need to maintain static addresses
-✔️ Parla Agente can connect to other participants' public agents ✔️ It’s easier to scale and add new agents in the future
+✔️ Parla Agente can connect to other participants' public agents
+✔️ It’s easier to scale and add new agents in the future